 Then $u(t,x):=e^{-\lambda_{1}t}h(x)e^{-w(x,t)}$ satisfies the following integral equation:

 where $\Psi$ and $\Phi$ are defined in Proposition \ref{prop0} and Lemma \ref{lem1} respectively. \end{lemma}

-\proof Following \cite{EO}, it suffices to prove the result in the case when $g$ does not depend on the time variable.
+\proof Following the idea of \cite{EO}, it suffices to prove the result in the case when $g$ does not depend on the time variable.
 Let $\tau_{1}$ denote the first revival time of $\widetilde{\xi}$.
 We have the following fundamental equation:

-The first term corresponds to the case when $\tau_{1}\ge t$ and the second term corresponds to the case when the first revival happens at time $s\in (0,t)$.
+The first term corresponds to the case when $\tau_{1}\ge t$, and the second term corresponds to the case when the first revival happens at time $s\in (0,t)$.
 It then follows from Fubini's theorem and \eqref{pihx} that